Draft a mixed opening cast sheet for RPG prep, fiction outlines, and jam-world sketches before the project needs specialist rules.

 When should I use this page instead of Elf, City, Demonym, or Roblox Myth?

 Staying broad for too long.
-Once the problem becomes clearly about one lane—such as elven lineage, city hierarchy, or inhabitant labels—you will get better output by moving into the specialist page instead of forcing one general tool to do everything.
+Once the problem clearly belongs to one surface, move into the specialist page instead of asking one general bench to finish everything.